 Exodus 14, 4

-Calvinists believe that because of our common sinful nature and original fall from grace, God can act with partiality.
+These super-extreme Calvinists believe that, because of our common sinful nature and original fall from grace, God can act with partiality.
 God can choose the people whom He wills to be merciful to and those whose hearts He will deliberately harden so that they cannot be saved.
-Hence, human free will and supernatural merit within the system of co-operative grace hold no place in this theological doctrine.
+Hence, human free will and supernatural merit within the system of cooperative grace hold no place in this theological doctrine.
 Human beings are either formed of clay for either a special purpose (the glory of God) or common use (for the glory of God).
 Salvation, however, is no longer a merited gift or reward but an undeserved favor (irresistible grace) only so that God can demonstrate His omnipotence and mercy, and consequently flaunt His divine will on a whim.
-There is justice insofar Christ's alien righteousness is imputed to the believer only because of their faith in His redeeming merits.
+There is justice insofar Christ’s alien righteousness is imputed to the believer only because of their faith in His redeeming merits.

-To support their belief system, extreme Calvinists usually cite Exodus 14 and Romans 9, which we will examine later since Paul uses Pharaoh as an example for all the wicked.
-For now, let’s look at Exodus and see whether it’s true that God has intentionally created some people for eternal destruction, who, because of their sinfulness, can’t justly blame God for His choice; since God could have withheld His mercy from everyone if He so chose - all having fallen short of the glory of God (Rom 3:23).
+To support their belief system, hyper Calvinists usually cite Exodus 14 and Romans 9, which we will examine later since Paul uses Pharaoh as an example for all the wicked.
+For now, let’s look at Exodus and see whether it’s true that God has intentionally created some people for eternal destruction, who, because of their sinfulness, can’t justly blame God for His choice; since God could have withheld His mercy from everyone if He so chose – all having fallen short of the glory of God (Rom 3:23).
 Is the clay in no position to argue with the potter?
 The answer is Yes, but in a Catholic sense.
 Can God justly show or withhold His mercy from whoever He chooses in His sovereignty?
 Again, the answer is Yes, but in a Catholic sense.

 he hardened his heart and did not heed them,